 Vaughan’s work was displayed recently (through summer 2018) at Seattle Art Museum, which hosted three dresses prominently in the third-floor galleries, along with a series of performances that freed the dresses from their walls, symbolically giving them life.
 The three dresses honored Myra Ical (of Houston, TX), Deja Jones (Miami, FL), and Lorena Escalera Xtravaganza (Brooklyn, NY).
 The performers honoring them in a series of pop-up (unannounced) performances included Randy Ford.

 You can view video about the painstaking process of creating the dresses and conceptualizing both the dresses and the performances here; find loads of information about Vaughan’s work at SAM’s blog here; and read City Arts coverage and an interview with Vaughan here.
-See my coverage of the SAM events and Vaughan’s work here.

 The aforementioned dress displayed at Cornish Playhouse (through mid-December 2018) honored Fred Martinez, Jr., of Cortez, CO.
 The performers honoring Martinez were Natalie Ann Martinez, Amanda Pickler, and Catherine Cross Uehara.
 The performance was held during Vaughan’s acceptance of the Betty Bowen Award at SAM.